Upper Eyelid Plastic Surgery in St. Louis & St. Peters, MO

 Eyelid Surgery Consultation

-During your consultation, our Board-Certified Ophthalmologists, will discuss surgical goals, what is attainable, and will create a plan specifically for you.
+During your consultation, our board-certified ophthalmologists will discuss your surgical goals and create a plan tailored to you.
 It is important to have realistic expectations and a mutual understanding of goals.
 Patients will need to provide a medical history, list of current medications, and disclose any major illnesses.
-Some medications may be off limits for a week prior to eyelid surgery.
+Some medications may be off limits for a week before eyelid surgery.

-Next, our team will perform an examination to look for any eye conditions such as dry eye.
+Next, our team will perform an examination to look for any eye conditions, such as dry eye.
 Certain eye conditions can limit or alter the surgical plan.
-Our team is highly knowledgeable of eye diseases and concerns.
-Some of the best facial and cosmetic surgeons in the St. Louis area refer patients to our team.
+Our team is highly knowledgeable about eye diseases and concerns.
+Some of the best facial and cosmetic surgeons in the St. Louis area refer patients to us.

 Upper Eyelid Surgery with Our Team

-Eyelid surgery is one of the most popular surgeries that cosmetic surgeons perform.
-It is an outpatient procedure our team performs under local anesthesia.
-In addition, patients can take a sedative that will help them relax or sleep during the surgery.
-The whole procedure takes about 1 to 2 hours depending on the patient’s eyelids.
+Upper eyelid surgery is among the most popular cosmetic surgeries.
+It is an outpatient procedure performed under local anesthesia.
+In addition, patients can take a sedative to help them relax or sleep during surgery.
+The whole procedure takes about 1 to 2 hours, depending on the patient’s eyelids.

-First, our team will make an incision in the crease of your upper eyelid so that the small scar is hidden.
-Depending on what is causing the drooping lids, he will remove fat pockets or excess skin to create a normal, symmetrical lid.
-Of course, our team is careful to optimize symmetry to make sure that your eyes match as closely as possible.
-Eyebrow position is also considered as it is particularly important in relation to upper eyelid surgery.
-Finally, our team will close the incisions with sutures and cover the area with gauze.
+Our surgeons are careful to optimize symmetry to make sure that your eyes match as closely as possible.
+Eyebrow position is also considered, as it is particularly important in relation to upper eyelid surgery.
+When they’re finished, your provider will close the incisions with sutures and cover the area with gauze.

 Eyelid Surgery Before And After